 The process of encapsulating Fiber Channel data and sending it over an Ethernet link is called FCoE, or Fiber Channel over Ethernet.
 This has allowed SANs to use the faster Ethernet channels, and so keep up with the demands of modern high speed storage devices.

-DTMF came up with the Common Information Model (CIM) that was basically about simplification of the management of distributed systems.
-Quoting from the DTMF website, "CIM's common definitions enable vendors to exchange semantically rich management information between systems throughout the network."
+DMTF came up with the Common Information Model (CIM) that was basically about simplification of the management of distributed systems.
+Quoting from the DMTF website, "CIM's common definitions enable vendors to exchange semantically rich management information between systems throughout the network."
 Translated into English, this means that software and hardware products that are CIM compliant can talk to each other and understand each other.

-SNIA has models for all the different aspects of storage, the model for shared storage is shown below.
+SNIA has models for all the different aspects of storage, including Cloud storage.
+The model for shared storage is shown below.
 While there is no need to know the intricate details on SNIA specifications (unless you design storage subsystems), the SMI-S specification basically consists of the following:

 Providers: vendor specific software modules that implement a specific SMI-S profile, so that vendor's independent management software can manage a vendor device by using a standard CIM interface.

 Profiles: A detailed description of the base set of information and capabilities that all implementations must make available to allow a client to manage a particular SAN device such as a disk array.
 Profiles define the classes that a client will use to perform a particular management task in a SAN.
 The Profile also defines the associations that describe the relationships between classes, for example, how a disk drive would fit in with a disk array.